Aei4eiA®

 The above key factors, if well managed, often lead to business excellence.
 Business excellence reduces uncertainty and over a period of time lead to business sustainability Prosperity is a consequence of when people and the planet are taken good care of.
 The framework provides a structured approach to the readers to organise their thought processes and help them looking into various parameters/factors affecting business sustainability.

-‘Succeed or Sink: Business Sustainability Under Globalisation' by Dr. Jayantee Mukherjee Saha et. al, Elsevier publication, 2011].
+[This article is mostly based on the book ‘Succeed or Sink: Business Sustainability Under Globalisation' by Dr. Jayantee Mukherjee Saha et. al, Elsevier publication, 2011].